postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Intellisense/customizing-aspect-description.md

 With composite aspects, you should add a description to every advice.
 You can do that by setting the <xref:PostSharp.Aspects.Advices.Advice.Description> property of the advice custom attribute.

 The following code snippet illustrates how to set the description of the advice.
-This description will appear in the Intellisense tooltip of each property affected by this advice.
+This description will appear in CodeLens and the Intellisense tooltip of each property affected by this advice.

 ```csharp
 [OnLocationSetValueAdvice( Description="Persists the property to disk." ),